-He has performed with many of the world’s great orchestras including the Philharmonia, Orchestre de Paris, NHK Symphony, Tokyo Symphony, Philadelphia, Tonhalle Zurich, Leipzig Gewandhaus, Budapest Festival Orchestra, Orchestre de la Suisse-Romande and Netherlands Philharmonic under the baton of conductors such as Franz Brüggen, Günther Herbig, Ivan Fischer, Philippe Herreweghe, Jiri Belohlavek, Olivier Knussen and Sir Roger Norrington.
+He has performed with many of the world’s great orchestras including the Philharmonia, Orchestre de Paris, NHK Symphony, Tokyo Symphony, Rotterdam Philharmonic, Tonhalle Zurich, Leipzig Gewandhaus, Budapest Festival Orchestra, Orchestre de la Suisse-Romande and Netherlands Philharmonic under the baton of conductors such as Franz Brüggen, Günther Herbig, Ivan Fischer, Philippe Herreweghe, Yannick Nézet-Séguin, Jiri Belohlavek, Olivier Knussen and Sir Roger Norrington.
 He is a regular soloist with several early music ensembles such as Freiburg Baroque and Akademie für Alte Musik Berlin and he made his Carnegie Hall debut in New York with Concerto Köln in March 2004.
-This season sees an extensive European tour with Freiburg Baroque as well as a Japan tour with Akademie für Alte Musik Berlin.

 Jean-Guihen is frequently asked to host artistic residencies.
 These have included projects in the Muziekcentrum Vredenburg in Utrecht, the Concertgebouw in Amsterdam and De Bijloke in Gent.
-Since the 10/11 season, he has been “Artist in Residence” with the Hamburg-based chamber orchestra, Ensemble Resonanz, with whom he leads and plays several eclectic programmes in the Laieszhalle Hamburg, Köln Philharmonie, Théâtre des Bouffes du Nord Paris, the Konzerthaus Wien and the Muziekgebouw Amsterdam.
-This residency has recently been extended to include the 2012/13 season.
-He will also continue his position as soloist in residence of the Netherlands Philharmonic for the 2012/13 season.
-Other highlights of the forthcoming season include performances with the Czech Philharmonic, Orchestre Philharmonique du Luxembourg and an Asian Tour with the Rotterdam Philharmonic and Yannick Nézet-Séguin.
+He was “Artist in Residence” with the Hamburg-based chamber orchestra, Ensemble Resonanz, with whom he led and played several eclectic programmes in the Laieszhalle Hamburg, Köln Philharmonie, Théâtre des Bouffes du Nord Paris, the Konzerthaus Wien and the Muziekgebouw Amsterdam.

 Jean-Guihen is an enthusiastic exponent of contemporary music and is committed to expanding the repertoire boundaries of his instrument.
 He had a longstanding relationship with the Ensemble Intercontemporain de Paris and regularly collaborates with composers such as Bruno Mantovani, Jörg Widmann and Pierre Boulez.
-He premiered Michael Jarrel’s concerto last year, and Johannes-Maria Staud’s concerto, which he premiered in the Konzerthaus Berlin and the Musikverein Wien in 2010, will be presented again at the Salzburg Festival this season.
+He has premiered Michael Jarrel’s concerto as well as Johannes-Maria Staud’s concerto, which he premiered in the Konzerthaus Berlin and the Musikverein Wien in 2010 and has subsequently performed at the Salzburg Festival.

 He made his BBC Proms debut to unanimous acclaim in 2008 and appears often at the Aldeburgh and Edinburgh Festivals and at the Wigmore Hall.
 His regular chamber music partners include the pianists Alexandre Tharaud and Alexander Melnikov and the violinist Isabelle Faust.
 He is a member of the Arcanto Quartet with Tabea Zimmermann, Antje Weithaas and Daniel Sepec, and also performs with Zarb specialists Kevan and Bijan Chemirani.